Boris Kagarlitsky: Russian Federation

 He co-founded the Party of Labour in October 1992.
 In October 1993, the former Soviet dissident was arrested, with two other members of his party, for his opposition to President Boris Yeltsin during the September–October constitutional crisis, but was released the next day after international protests.
 Later that year, his job and the Moscow City Soviet were abolished under Yeltsin's new constitution.
 He documents the events and his experiences during this period in his book Square Wheels: How Russian Democracy Got Derailed.
 His 2005 historical essay Marxism: Not Recommended for Teaching was criticized by Mikhail Vasilyevich Popov.

+Imprisonment

-In 2022, Kagalitsky condemned the Russian invasion of Ukraine.
+In 2022, Kagarlitsky condemned the Russian invasion of Ukraine.
 In 2022, Russian authorities designated Kagarlitsky as a foreign agent.
 On 25 July 2023, Russia's Federal Security Service opened a criminal case against Kagarlitsky.
 He was arrested on charges of "justifying terrorism" on 26 July 2023 according to Russian state agencies, as part of a wider crackdown on outspoken critics of the 2022 Russian invasion of Ukraine.
 In December 2023, he was charged 600,000 rubles fine on this charge.

 In February 2024, his sentence was changed to five years' detention in a prison colony.

 After his arrest in 2023 the Kagarlitsky Solidarity Committee was formed and signed by public and political figures around the world: Jean-Luc Mélenchon, Jeremy Corbyn, Slavoj Žižek, Nadya Tolokonnikova and many others.